Nancy Grace: The Ultimate Warrior

 Following WWE Hall of Famer The Ultimate Warrior's death on April 8, 2014, Nancy Grace invited retired wrestler Diamond Dallas Page on her show to discuss Warrior.
 Unbeknownst to Page, the subject of the episode was deaths in the professional wrestling industry caused by steroids.
 Grace claimed that "rumors of steroid and drug use are swirling" in the case of Ultimate Warrior's death, although an autopsy had concluded that Warrior had died of natural causes with neither drugs nor alcohol in his system at his time of death.
 During the segment, Grace made several mentions to a list of wrestlers who had died young, linking their deaths to drug abuse.
 The list included wrestlers whose deaths were unrelated to drug abuse.

 After the segment aired, a petition on Change.org requesting that CNN remove Nancy Grace from television received over 10,000 signatures within twenty four hours. #CancelNancyGrace became a trending topic on Twitter following the episode's airing.
 Page released a statement after the episode aired, stating that he was under the assumption that he would be sharing stories in Warrior's memory and did not know that steroids would be the only topic discussed.
 WWE subsequently asked past and present WWE talent to not appear on Grace's HLN show.
 Nancy Grace responded to criticism by telling Radar Online that she would welcome any WWE personalities to come onto her show to "correct all of my misconceptions".

 Disappearance of Charles Bothuell V

-During one of her newscasts, Grace interviewed Charles Bothuell IV, informing him, to his surprise, that his son, Charles Bothuell V, was found in his basement by members of law enforcement.
+During one of her newscasts, Grace interviewed Charles Bothuell IV, informing him, to his surprise, that his son, Charles Bothuell V, had been found in his basement by members of law enforcement.